numbas/numbas-extension-polynomials/README.md

 ### `polynomial(expression in one variable)`

 Create a polynomial, automatically detecting the variable name from the expression.
-Example: `polynomial(x^3+x-2)`.
 This is quite strict about what it accepts - only one variable name, and coefficients and degrees have to be literal numbers, not calculations or references to other variables.

+You can either write a literal expression, or pass a string.
+Note that if you use a literal expression, variables defined in the scope are substituted in.
+It's safer to use a string.

+#### Examples

+* `polynomial(x^2-2x+3)`
+* `polynomial("5*x^4 + 2*x")`

 ### `polynomial(variable_name,coefficients)`